Skip to main content

 Apps may call UDFs and load their output into memory.
 This enables them to run resource-intensive operations and use libraries unsupported by Pyodide.
 These snippets illustrate a few ways to call UDFs.

-Call a UDF with fused_app.run and pass parameters from a slider.
+Call a UDF by its shared token with fused.run and pass parameters from a slider.

 import streamlit as st